Long104/Long104/README.md

 <h1 align="center">Hi 👋, I'm software developer from thailand</h1>

+Hi, I am a software developer from Thailand.
+I like building stuff that I want to use myself.
+One of my project call SenZen is a money management website I currently using.
+Building website is my specialty.
+In my free time, I enjoy playing chess and solving rubik cubes.
+Lately, I’ve been explore about AI integration and optimizing web apps for performance and scalability.

 - 🔭 I’m currently an IT university student

 - 🌱 I’m currently learning **Golang**